gabbobersi/Conway_game_of_life/README.md

 ## Dependencies

 - Python >= 3.10
-- pygame module `pip install pygame`
+- pygame package `pip install pygame`
-- numpy module `pip install numpy`
+- numpy package `pip install numpy`

 ## Background
 I was searching for a project with fast implementation, quick visual feedback and a lot of room for improvement.